 Frederick Douglass and his grandson Joseph, concert violinist who inherited his love of music from his grandparents, from the Library of Congress archives

-Let us remember and salute the great human rights activist Frederick Douglass on the bicentennial anniversary of his birth.
+Let us remember and salute the great human rights activist and Enlightenment thinker Frederick Douglass, on this near-anniversary of his birth.

 Here are a few links to some articles and works of art by, about, and inspired by the great Frederick Douglass, including my own work.